Molecular Biology Enzymes

 DNA modifying enzymes such as phosphatases, nucleases, and polynucleotide kinase are also available.
 In addition, we provide radiolabeling systems for linear DNA templates, and PCR and sequencing primers for sequencing inserts that have been cloned into various vectors.

-Shop all Molecular Biology Enzymes and Reagents
+Shop all Molecular Biology Enzymes

 Introduction to Molecular Biology Enzymes and Reagents